Overview of the Program

 - Generate new biology-based paradigms for solving problems in non-biological applications of science and engineering.

-Graduate students will complete 3 core courses contingent on their choice of program track, supplemented with 4 additional electives.
+Graduate students will complete 2 core courses, supplemented with 4 additional electives.
 Aside from core classes, the choice of timing as to when to take each course is up to the individual student.
 A more in depth listing of course requirements can be found on the Course Requirements page.

 In addition to the course requirements, students will undergo two qualifying examinations: one written, and one oral.
 The Written Exam takes place at the end of the first year, pending completion of the three core courses and examines the student’s ability to solve problems that bridge the diverse course material.
 The oral examination doubles as the student’s thesis proposal.
 Departmental policy mandates that students propose by the end of fall of their third year.
 More information can be found on the Thesis Proposal page.